Seasonal Safety Tips

 - If you know your pet is frightened of loud noises and flashes of light, (such as lightning and thunder), please consult your veterinarian for advice regarding medication.
 You can also try aromatherapy or products known as Thunder Shirts or contact the SPCA Behavior Training department for advice (831-264-5422).

-If your pet is lost, please begin checking as soon as possible at The SPCA or your local animal shelter.
+If your pet is lost, please begin checking as soon as possible at SPCA Monterey County or your local animal shelter.

 HOLIDAY SAFETY TIPS